marcvef/gerrit_ai_review/README.md

 # setup Python virtual environment with Python 3.12, install dependencies, and apply patches
 ./install.sh

+# if python cannot be found, deactivate, and source venv/bin/activate again
 # Edit config/config.yaml to add your API keys and customize settings

 # Optional: Clone your Lustre codebase